rpeszek/my-blogs/posts/2021-12-24-ts-types-part2.md

 hopefully, the implementation does not use any hooks, it only uses the parameters (I call them setters and getters) to create bits of HTML with event handlers.
 This would be an example of a referentially transparent React type.
 It also would be an example of a very explicit type that is very "honest".

+**Type enthusiast's side notes:**
-Such approach is not novel at all (e.g. Elm uses it, only not as a coding style but as its architecture).
+Such approach is not novel at all (e.g. Elm uses a similar approach, only not as a coding style but as its architecture).
+Lenses can be used as just a coding convention too.
+**(end side notes)**

 Many developers will very much disagree with me on this.
 E.g. many will prefer to encapsulate state handling inside components.
 I do not intend to argue